• Home

 Day 1 – The first day of this Kyoto 2 day itinerary involves visits to some of Kyoto’s top cultural neighbourhoods, and foodie hotspots in central Kyoto, including:

-Day 2 – On your second day of your Kyoto itinerary, we recommend getting out of the city centre and exploring the surrounding city sights, before finishing up in downtown Kyoto for dinner:
+Day 2 – On the second day of your Kyoto itinerary, we recommend getting out of the city centre and exploring the surrounding city sights, before finishing up in downtown Kyoto for dinner:

 Kyoto 2 Day Itinerary Map